vmware-samples/tmc-migration-scripts/README.md

 20. Import resources `[Data protection]` 064. **Notes**: TBD to clarify the credentials depends on by DP should be imported in the previous steps.

+### Use jupyter notebook

+1. Install the jupyter lab by following its [guide](https://jupyter.org/install).

+    ```shell
+    pip install jupyterlab
+    ```

+1. Clone the repo and cd to the code folder.
+1. Start the jupyter lab from the code folder.

+    ```shell
+    # --no-browser and --allow-root is optional.
+    jupyter lab --no-browser --ip=0.0.0.0 --port=80 --allow-root
+    ```

+1. Open notebook `tmc-saas-migration-toi.ipynb` to run migration steps.